Before you begin

-Note: The process of deploying and configuring the backup proxy using a desktop/web client is applicable only for a vCenter host and not for a standalone ESXi host. vCenter has the capability to temporarily store the parameters received during the OVF deployment.
+Note: This process of deploying and configuring the backup proxy using a desktop/web client is applicable only for a vCenter host . vCenter has the capability to temporarily store the parameters received during the OVF deployment.
 Do not use the command line utility (ProxyConf) to configure the backup proxy on a vCenter host.

 For additional help on deploying OVF templates, see the associated VMware documentation depending on the version of your VMware setup.
 For example, see this article from the vSphere 5 documentation library.